EgorGorokhov-EG/FaceRecognitionApp/README.md

 # FaceRecognitionApp

-It's very simple app made with Tkinter for detection and recognition faces defined in database.
+It's very simple pet-project app made with Tkinter for detection and recognition faces defined in database.
 Initially in code used model pretrained on some photos loaded by me.
 People on these photos are: David Bowie, Freddie Mercury, Jimi Hendrix and photos of random people just to define a class "Undefined"

 # Demonstration
 When program is opened this window appears: